MartinBrathen/simple_compiler/borrow_checker.md

 is only used in the current scope before being assigned a new value.
 - Function returning reference to a value that is owned by itself.
 - Mutable reference is used while another reference exist to same variable.
-- Variable is assigned to while a reference exists to it.
+- Variable is assigned to while borrowed.
+- Variable is read while mutably borrowed.